TheMarlboroMan/dfw-jumpstart/README.md

 - Controller loop happens X times, as much as needed to fill N seconds of logic before drawing.
 	- This time is measured by a ldt::fps_counter, property of the kernel.
 	- The value "delta_step" on the kernel represents the 0.01 seconds of logic.
-	- Once N seconds of logic are run, the screen is refreshed.
+	- Once N time units of logic are run, the screen is refreshed.
 	- The loop repeats with N being the time the screen took to refresh or a maximum value set in state_driver::get_max_timestep().

 ###Use and inject resource managers.

 In order to obtain any resource (music, sound, texture...) first these must be loaded within the framework.
 The files in "/data/resources" contain all these statically loaded resources.
 Of course, resources can be loaded dinamically too but it just doesn't pay for small applications with small memory prints.

 Each resource goes into a different resource manager, property of the kernel, thus accesible from the state_driver: